zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ## Introduction

-This lab takes you through the steps needed to load data from the MovieStream data lake on Oracle Object Store into an Oracle autonomous database instance in preparation for exploration and analysis.
+This lab takes you through the steps needed to link to, and load, data from the MovieStream data lake on Oracle Object Store into an Oracle autonomous database instance in preparation for exploration and analysis.

-You can load data into your autonomous database (Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]) using Oracle Database tools, and Oracle and 3rd party data integration tools.
+You can load data into your autonomous database (Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]) using Oracle Database tools, as well as Oracle and 3rd party data integration tools.
 You can load data:

-+ from files in your local device, or
++ from files in your local device,
 + from tables in remote databases, or
 + from files stored in cloud-based object storage (Oracle, S3, Azure, Google)